kitze/awesome-conference-practices/README.md

 ## 🤦‍ Native app

 Do not, I repeat, **DO NOT** make a native app.
 Most of the people won't even bother to install it and those who do will just delete it after the conference is done, so it doesn't make any sense.
-Make a nice PWA instead, it's the perfect use case for it.
+Make a nice Progressive Web App instead, it's the perfect use case for it.

 # 🏨️ Accommodation